ariscript/mc-query/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Mojang

+This project is in no way involved with or endorsed by Mojang Synergies AB or Microsoft Corporation.
+Any use of their services (including running some tests in this library) requires you to agree to their [terms](https://minecraft.net/eula).